 Prior to IACUC protocol approval, you and your staff must be enrolled in the WFU Occupational Health Program for Animal Workers based on your exposure to animals.
 Contact Miranda Moore (email@example.com or 336-716-3540).

 Humans and animals can share diseases.
 The Occupational Health Program is preventative medicine for people at WFU who are exposed to animals in research or teaching.
-The program 1) documents testing people for specific diseases, such as tuberculosis and measles, 2) provides vaccination against acquiring specific diseases, such as rabies and tetanus, and 3) offers serum banking to verify the presence or absence of disease at a certain point in time.
+The program 1) documents testing people for specific diseases, such as tuberculosis and measles and 2) provides vaccination against acquiring specific diseases, such as tetanus.

 For details by species see Occupational Health and Zoonotic Concerns When Using Laboratory Animals or Tissues

-*TST testing occurs every 6 months for persons working with nonhuman primates because tuberculosis can be fatal to these animals.
+*TB testing occurs every 6 months for persons working with nonhuman primates because tuberculosis can be devastating and terminal to these animals.
 Testing occurs annually for exposure to all other species.

 Persons working with animals can develop allergies to particular groups of animals even after years of exposure.
 The annual questionnaire is designed to identify employees with these allergies.

-All employees and visitors working with animals must document either a negative TST or normal chest radiograph to show no active signs of tuberculosis.
-Some will need a two-step TST if they have not been tested recently; for more details see Occupational Health and Zoonotic Concerns When Using Laboratory Animals or Tissues on pages 1-2.
+All employees and visitors working with animals must document either a negative TB blood test or normal chest radiograph to show no active signs of tuberculosis.
+For more details click here to visit the Employee Health website.

 Documentation of tetanus immunization must occur every 10 years for employees or visitors who will be exposed to any animal in research or teaching.